kartha01/IBMPartnerDemo/Data30.md

      cpu       11970m (75%)      49570m (312%)
      memory    30833170Ki (51%)  87313121280 (142%)
     ~~~
-    1. Bind Db2 OLTP and provisioned instances to a specific node, by adding a **label** of `icp4data=database-db2-oltp` to a node.
+    1. Bind Db2 Advanced and provisioned instances to a specific node, by adding a **label** of `icp4data=database-db2-oltp` to a node.
 Select this node according to known resources available.
 I picked node `10.95.7.49` from the last command.
     ~~~
     oc label node <node name or IP Address> icp4data=database-oltp
     ~~~